-Ali has lived in Concord since 2009 with her husband, three children and her dog.
-She has been a Board Member since 2017, after serving as a volunteer, an Allocations Committee member, a member of the Marketing Committee since 2012, as well as the chair of the Business Development Committee.
-She previously worked as the Marketing Director for Saltbox Farm and Saltbox Kitchen, a farm, café, cooking school, and caterer located in Concord.
+Ali has lived in Concord since 2009 with her husband, three children, and her dog.
+Beginning in 2012, Ali served as a volunteer and an Allocations Committee member, before joining the Board in 2017 and serving as Chair of the Business Development Committee.
+She has also served on the Board of the Thoreau School PTG.
+With a professional background in marketing, sales, and strategy in the software and footwear industries, Ali most recently worked as the Marketing Director for Saltbox Farm and Saltbox Kitchen, a farm, café, cooking school, and caterer located in Concord.
+She attended Williams College and received an MBA from University of Michigan’s Ross School of Business.
 Ali is currently President of the Board of Directors.

 Bill has lived in Concord for nineteen years.
 He has spent the last twenty years managing investments for endowments, foundations, family offices and other institutions, experience he draws upon as a member of the Investment Committee, and, more recently, as Treasurer of the Community Chest.
 Bill is also the chair of the Chest’s Finance Committee.
 When he is not helping his wife manage the logistical challenges presented by three very active children, Bill can usually be found outdoors keeping pace with the family dog.

 Kate lives in Concord with her husband and two daughters.
 She has spent twenty years in the software industry, and currently serves as a consultant to local software companies.
 Kate received her MBA from Tuck and her BA from Williams College.
 She joined the Concord-Carlisle Community Chest as a volunteer on the Allocations Committee for one year and joined the Board in 2015.